cado-security/product-help/docs/cado/discovery-import/cado-host/manual-upload.md

 # **Manual Upload: Example Workflow**

-This example demonstrates how to extract files from a macOS disk image and upload the resulting collection to Cado for processing.
+This example demonstrates how to extract files from a macOS disk image and upload the resulting collection to / Forensic Acquisition and Investigation for processing.

 ## **1. Attach the Disk Image**